-Part 1) The simple answer is no. You might want to vote up this ER: Not authorized to view the specified document 1407.
+Part 1) The simple answer is no. You might want to vote up this ER: Agent configuration to work like scan and repair settings.

 Of course, the less simple answer is that some things do update themselves (a good example being the scan and repair settings referenced in the above ER).
 To clarify: If you change the default S&R settings deployed with a particular agent configuration, existing agents with that configuration will not change their default S&R. However, if you change the specifics of that S&R behaviour, agents using that behaviour will update.
 Hope that makes sense.

 Part 2) The Schedule update to agent settings feature exists because the answer to the above is no. My understanding of the official line is: you only need to deploy a full agent if you change any of the checkboxes on Start panel of the agent configuration.
 Those checkboxes control what modules/components are installed and therefore changes involve installing/uninstalling parts of the agent, which requires a full deployment.
 Additionally, if you've applied a Service Pack or Component Patch that updates agent files (almost all of them do) you probably want to do a full deploy to push out those new files (you can use Patch Manager but I've never had much luck with that).

 Any other change to the configuration theoretically just requires some registry changes on the client.
 In these cases you can use an Update.
 You might want to vote up this ER: Agent update notification

 You can also, theoretically use an update task to change the overall configuration of an agent (sounds like this is what you discovered accidentally) but a) the old and new configs must have the same components enabled and, otherwise the full deploy rule applies b) I'm not sure if this is formally supported by LANDesk.